Home | Bibliography | Site Search | Site Map

 ... those who speak of things as being "gratuitous", de trop or "just there" betray by the very phrases which they use the fact that their reason is not satisfied with the idea of a finite thing as "just there".
 (Frederick Copleston, Religion and Philosophy (1974), p.
 177)

-Nor with an "infinite thing" just there.
-But if we do no more than describe the facts in plain view, then our existence is just there (OC § 559) , because that is all we know about it.
-But of course metaphysics isn't about what we know but about what we wish to know but seem unable to know.
+But metaphysics isn't about what we know but about what we wish to know but seem unable to know.
 I think those who deny or avoid the ontological question ("Why does anything exist?") do so because they want nothing to do with the concept 'God', which is the tautological answer to the question.
 But God is not an explanation, if the answer mustn't be less clear than the question.
 The significant difference is between saying that there is no answer to the question and saying that there is no question at all (because the question itself is nonsense).
-But proving that the ontological question is an undefined combination of words, i.e. nonsense, does not seem possible (i.e. I see no way to do it).
+But proving that 'Why is there something, not nothing?' is nonsense, i.e. an undefined combination of words, does not seem possible (i.e. I see no way to do it).

 "It exists because it must exist"